conradmakow/trending_hits/README.md

 `users`

+- `POST /api/users` - for signing up new users

+###post-MVP:
 - `GET /api/users/:id` - returns the user page, for looking at user's comments, history
-- `POST /api/users` - for signing up new users

 `session`